The Alternative Gift Guide for That Person Who Has It All

 Charity is a wonderful gesture, and when you do your part to help someone in need, it offers all sorts of nice feelings and emotions.
 Make a donation in someone’s name to a cause that is close to their heart or, if your budget allows, several contributions to some good causes or charities.
 There are plenty of options available, from hafiz sponsors, animal adoptions and orphan sponsorship to food pantry donations and Christmas toy drives.

-Edible gifts are great for the person who has everything they want or needs in life, and putting together a hamper or gift box of treats is a fun experience for everyone involved.
+Edible gifts are great for the person who has everything they want or needs in life and putting together a hamper or gift box of treats is a fun experience for everyone involved.
 Spend time finding some of their favourite treats, include these in the box and then include a variety of other sweet or savoury snacks that are similar or offer a completely different taste experience.
-Pre-filled hampers are available but take some of the fun away from building a completely personalised hamper and come up quite expensive when looking to create a gift box yourself.
+Pre-filled hampers are available if you know roughly what they like but not the specifics or if they are the kind of person who likes to try something new likes a Japanese snack subscription box.

 Everyone wants something exclusive or to be a part of something exclusive, which is why purchasing memberships or access to exclusive events can be a gratefully received gift.
 Memberships can be something like a specialist museum, a network of outdoor centres, a one-of-a-kind activity or event, or even just a piece of limited-edition merchandise from a personal interest.